jeremenichelli/jeremenichelli.github.io/_posts/2016-07-07-building-a-component-based-app-react.md

 The first one is the **documentation**.
 I have to admit is really complete but unorganized, which is a big deal for begginers, probably a consequence of a fast evolution pace the repository experimented recently.

-> "The official docs grew organically and need gardening." - Dan Abramov
+> The official docs grew organically and need&nbsp;gardening.
+>
+> - Dan Abramov

 The second one is **JSX** itself.
 Using it really improves the developing experience, but it brings its own tricks and limitations to the yard.